obaidr1/dance-competition-system/README.md

 ## Development

-This project uses Python with pytest for testing and Codecov for coverage reporting.
+This project uses Python with pytest for testing.

 ### Setup